 Screening is a process to find a disease in people with or without symptoms.
 Prostate-Specific Antigen (PSA) screening was introduced in the U.S. around 1987.
 And approved by the FDA as a prostate cancer screening tool around 1994.

-It is well-known that prostate cancer is substantially overdiagnosed and overtreated in most Westernized countries.
-Most doctors that diagnose prostate cancer are urologists with surgical urological training.
-Thus, diagnosing and treating prostate cancer is a significant part of their practice.
+It is widely recognized that prostate cancer is frequently overdiagnosed and overtreated in many Westernized countries.
+Many doctors who diagnose prostate cancer are urologists with specialized training in surgery, which influences their approach to diagnosis and treatment

 Small cancerous tumors, localized to the prostate, rarely need treatment beyond that of watchful waiting or active surveillance.
 A 2016 study concluded that most men with early prostate cancer can safely choose active surveillance.
 And wait while monitoring their cancer rather than choose surgery, radiation, or other treatment.